submariner-io/submariner-website/src/content/development/release-process/_index.en.md

 This will take several minutes.
 You can monitor the progress from the project's main page.
 In the branches/tags pull-down above the file list heading, select the tag for the new version.
 A small yellow circle icon should be present to the right of the file list heading which indicates a job is in progress.
 You can click it to see details.
-There may be several checks for the job listed but the important one is `Release Images`.
+There may be several checks for the job listed but the important one is "Release Images".
 When complete, the indicator icon will change to either a green check mark on success or a red X on failure.
 A failure likely means the artifacts were not published to Quay, in which case select the failed check, inspect the logs, correct the issue and re-run the job.

-### Sometimes: Create stable branches for stable releases
+### Final Releases: Add Release Notes

+If you're creating a release meant for general consumption, not a milestone or release candidate, [release notes](../../community/releases/) must also be created.

+It's best to start working with the broader community to create release notes well before the release.
+Create a PR to start the process, and work with contributors to get everything added and reviewed.

+### Stable Releases: Create Stable Branches

 If you're creating a stable release, you need to create a stable branch for backports in each repository.
 Milestone releases don't receive backports and therefore don't need branches.